Greg36/AoC-2022/readme.md

 #### Day 5 - Supply Stacks
 Crate stacks so a just a simple array without need to use something fancy.
 Luckily I optimized first part to use array_splice instead of loop with array_pop and second part required just not reversing the spliced part.

+#### Day 6 - Tuning Trouble
+Instead of going for any type of array I kept all processing in first part as a string using count_chars with mode 3 that returns string of unique characters if its length was 4 it meant all 4 were unique.
+It was perfect for the second part with minimal alternations.